vacp2p/rfc/content/docs/rfcs/67/README.md

 ## 3. `FILTER`

-> Note: This protocol SHOULD be enabled on Light clients.
+This protocol SHOULD be enabled on Light clients.

 This protocol SHOULD be used to filter messages based on a given criteria, such as the `Content Topic` of a `MESSAGE`.
 This allows a reduction in bandwidth consumption by the Status client.